Metropolitan planning organization: Governance

 With only a few unique exceptions nationwide, MPO policy committee members are not elected directly by citizens.
 Rather, a policy committee member typically is an elected or appointed official of one of the MPO's constituent local jurisdictions.
 The policy committee member thus has legal authority to speak and act on behalf of that jurisdiction in the MPO setting.
 Federal law, however, does not require members of an MPO policy committee to be representatives of the metropolitan areas' populations.
 Systematic studies have found that MPO policy committees' representations of urban municipalities and disadvantaged minority populations in their areas are less than proportional to population.
 The policy committee's responsibilities include debating and making decisions on key MPO actions and issues, including adoption of the metropolitan long-range transportation plans, transportation improvement programs, annual planning work programs, budgets, and other policy documents.
 The policy committee also may play an active role in key decision points or milestones associated with MPO plans and studies, as well as conducting public hearings and meetings.
-An appointed advisory committee (CAC) develops the recommendations for consideration by the policy committee and establishes a ranked proposal for work plans.
+An appointed advisory committee (CAC) develops recommendations for consideration by the policy committee and establishes a ranked proposal for work plans.

 Most MPOs also establish a technical committee to act as an advisory body to the policy committee for transportation issues that primarily are technical in nature.
 The technical committee interacts with the MPO's professional staff on technical matters related to planning, analysis tasks, and projects.
 Through this work, the technical committee develops recommendations on projects and programs for policy committee consideration.
 Metropolitan travel forecasting is one of the key roles that the technical committee supports.
 The technical committee typically comprises staff-level officials of local, state, and federal agencies.
 In addition, a technical committee may include representatives of interest groups, various transportation modes, and local citizens.
 A 2005 survey of MPOs nationally commissioned in preparation of "Special Report 288" of the Transportation Research Board of the National Academies found that "forecast by negotiation" was a common method of projecting future population and employment growth for use in travel forecasting, suggesting rent-seeking behavior on the part of MPO committees influencing the technical staff.

 Usually MPOs retain a core professional staff in order to ensure the ability to carry out the required metropolitan planning process in an effective and expeditious manner.
 The size and qualifications of this staff may vary by MPO, since no two metropolitan areas have identical planning needs Most MPOs, however, require at least some staff dedicated solely to MPO process oversight and management because of the complexity of the process and need to ensure that requirements are properly addressed.